sgabre/CrazyUncleLab/SoftwareProduct/Orbit/documentation/Orbit.md

 On debugging mode, the values of x, $\Delta t$  (calculated), and dt/dx for each iteration are logs.
 If the algorithm do not converge in 50 iterations, a message is display/logs and go to the next data set.

+## Orbit from the position & velocity vector

 When the position & velocity is given, to dermine the orbital elements, the following step are follow
 1. Determine the angular momentum vector ($\vec{h}$)
 2. Determine the node vector ($\vec{n}$)